 During the Middle Ages, a single person often had their name recorded by church officials and scribes many different ways.
 Names were typically spelt as they sounded, which resulted in many different spelling variations.
 The many versions of the name Bitler to have been recorded over the years include: Butler, Buttler, McRichard and others.

-Another 203 words (14 lines of text) are included under the topic Early Bitler Notables in all our PDF Extended History products and printed products wherever possible.
+Another 177 words (13 lines of text) are included under the topic Early Bitler Notables in all our PDF Extended History products and printed products wherever possible.

 A great number of Irish families left their homeland in the late 18th century and throughout the 19th century, migrating to such far away lands as Australia and North America.
 The early settlers left after much planning and deliberation.
 They were generally well off but they desired a tract of land that they could farm solely for themselves.
 The great mass of immigrants to arrive on North American shores in the 1840s differed greatly from their predecessors because many of them were utterly destitute, selling all they had to gain a passage on a ship or having their way paid by a philanthropic society.
 These Irish people were trying to escape the aftermath of the Great Potato Famine: poverty, starvation, disease, and, for many, ultimately death.
 Those that arrived on North American shores were not warmly welcomed by the established population, but they were vital to the rapid development of the industry, agriculture, and infrastructure of the infant nations of the United States and what would become Canada.
 Early passenger and immigration lists reveal many Irish settlers bearing the name Bitler: Christopher Butler who settled in Virginia in 1670; the following, Charles, Daniel, Edward, Elizabeth, George, Giles, James, John, Joseph, Martin, Michael, Patrick, Richard, Thomas and William, all arrived in Philadelphia between 1840 and 1860.